Thoth1111/FPS-Festival/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, clone or fork the repository.

 ### Prerequisites

-In order to run this project you need:

 <!--
 Example command: